LearnOnDemandSystems/docs/lod/cloud-security/cloud-security-review.md

 ---

 # Cloud Security Review
-Labs that use cloud orchestration are require a **Cloud Security Review** before they are available outside Lab On Demand.
-Until this review is completed, cloud labs cannot be launched via the Training Management System (TMS), API, LTI, or any other methods outside of the Lab On Demand interface.
+Labs that use cloud orchestration are require a **Cloud Security Review** before they are available outside of Skillable Studio.
+Until this review is completed, cloud labs cannot be launched via the Training Management System (TMS), API, LTI, or any other methods outside of the Skillable Studio interface.

 ## Table of Contents